Articles and Features

 It was only in 1953 that Dadaist Marcel Janco, inspired by the evocative surroundings, found in the abandoned village an inspiring environment for art-making and the ideal location for a utopian art colony.

-Tel Aviv’s bohemians and artists began to spend their festivities in the village’s idyllic context; workshops and co-operative galleries began to gather pace in the 1970s; artists began to live here full-time with new homes created in the former village’s original style.
+Tel Aviv’s bohemians and artists began to spend their festivities in the village’s idyllic context.
+Workshops and co-op galleries began to gather pace in the 1970s, and artists ultimately began to live here full-time with new homes created in the former village’s original style.

 Today, Ein Hod is the only artists’ village in Israel and provides its residents with a supportive and creative framework.